remeshx/Ethereum-Blockchain-Wallet-Accounting/README.md

-# Etherium Blockchain Wallet Accounting
+# Ethereum Blockchain Wallet Accounting
-This Project would create a wallet for each user and listening to each wallet for ETH or Token deposit or wiothrawals. when it receive any data it will update the wallet and send a notify the changes made to wallet to a defined server as listener. the project has written for supporting ETH and USDT token, However it can do the same thing for all avalable tokens by adding them to the config file.
+This project generates a wallet for each user and monitors each wallet for ETH or Token deposits and withdrawals.
+When it receives data, it updates the wallet and sends a notification of the changes to a specified server as a listener.
+The project has been designed to support the ETH and USDT tokens, but it may do the same for any other token by adding it to the config file.

 # Technologies
-NodeJS, Express.js, Socket.io, MySQL, Redis
+NodeJS, Express.js, Socket.io, MySQL, Redis, Geth

-# Live running example
-Please visit http://136.243.88.216:1234/ to see the full running code